MetafocusAS/form-controls/README.md

 * **phone-nordic** - gives it a format that suits nordic national codes.
 E.g. +354 12 45 67 12.
 * **phone-se** - gives it a format that suits sweedish phone numbers with a county code.
 E.g. +46(0) 73-123 45 67.
 * **phone-scandinavian** - gives it a format that suits all nordic numbers (Norway, Sweeden and Denmark) including the country code.
 E.g. +45 12 45 67 12.
-* **prevent-select-on-tab** - prevents data inside an input field to be tab.
+* **prevent-select-on-tab** - prevents data inside an input field to tab.
 Does not work in firefox.
-* **radio-row** - brukes i kombinasjon med **control-row** for å style radioknapper.
-Må ligge i en groupbox som har klassen **radio-container**
-* **select-container** - brukes for å skape dropdowns som ser like ut i forskjellige browsere.
-Brukes på groupboxen rundt selecten.
-* **ssn-no-mask** - norske fødselsnummer.
-Gir et inputfelt formatet DDMMÅÅNNNNN, f.eks.
-08105127198
-* **ssn-se-mask** - svenske fødselsnummer.
-Gir et inputfelt formatet ÅÅÅÅMMDD-NNNN, f.eks.
-19990102-1234
+* **radio-row** - is used in combination with **control-row** to style radio buttons.
+It must be placed inside a groupbox that has the class **radio-container**.
+* **select-container** - makes dropdowns look similar in all browsers.
+It must be added to the groupbox that is placed upon the select field.
+* **ssn-no-mask** - norwegian birth numbers.
+Gives the input field the format DDMMÅÅNNNNN, e.g. 08105127198.
+* **ssn-se-mask** - sweedish birth numbers.
+Gives the input field the format ÅÅÅÅMMDD-NNNN, e.g. 19990102-1234.
-* **vps-account-mask** - gir et inputfelt formatet XXXXX XXXXXXX, f.eks.
-12345 6789012
+* **vps-account-mask** - gives the input field the format XXXXX XXXXXXX, e.g. 12345 6789012.
-* **website-mask** - gir inputfelt http://www. preutfylt, men aksepterer også https://www.
+* **website-mask** - gives an input field http://www. prefilled, but accepts also https://www.
+It only accept characters that are a

 Tillater kun tegn som er gyldige for en domene på internet.